JuliaDynamics/DynamicalSystems.jl/docs/src/index.md

 Bug-fixes and upgrades are constantly fed to the master branch and for this it is also advised to use `Pkg.checkout("DynamicalSystems")` after installing.
 This ensures that you get all the bug-fixes without having to wait for a formal release tag.

+*The [stable](https://JuliaDynamics.github.io/DynamicalSystems.jl/stable) documentation refers to the version of the package installed with `Pkg.add()`.
+The [latest](https://JuliaDynamics.github.io/DynamicalSystems.jl/latest) documentation refers to the version under development, obtained with `Pkg.checkout("DynamicalSystems")`.*

 ## Contents